 Outsourcing does not mean you dump the work in the laps of your service provider and expect to pump them for results on or before the expected date of delivery.
 It does not work that way.

 Outsourcing is a mutually beneficial relationship between the client and service provider.
-It's understood as a global collaboration of two or more business entities.
-Simply put, it's a give-and-take relationship.
+It’s understood as a global collaboration between two or more business entities.
+Simply put, it’s a give-and-take relationship.
 You and your service provider share the responsibility of managing your outsourcing strategy.